 The keys on ergonomic keyboards are tilted at a 45-degree angle thus making it possible for you to type and still keep your wrists and forearms in a straight and natural position.
 I suggest that you invest in one so as to help to prevent wrist injury.
 Click here to view some.

-The mouse is the most frequently used 'pointing device' in PCs.
-You should ensure that your mouse is within the natural reach of your arm - no stretching!
-Constantly reaching for your mouse could result in injury to your shoulder and/or your arm.
-Click here to view some mice.
+This input device is the most frequently used 'pointing device' in PCs.
+You should ensure that it is within the natural reach of your arm - no stretching!
+Constantly reaching for it could result in injury to your shoulder and/or your arm.

-Place your mouse on a flat surface that is just a little lower to the ground than your arm.
-If when you place your hand on your mouse your wrist is not higher than your fingers, you could end up with eventual injuries.
+Place input device on a flat surface that is just a little lower to the ground than your arm.
+If when you place your hand on it, your wrist is not higher than your fingers, you could end up with eventual injuries.

 To complement gaming keyboards, gaming mice were also made.
 These mice had extra control buttons.

 Uses a rubber ball that rolls in all directions.
 It has mechanical sensors that detect the direction in which the ball rolls and moves the pointer on the screen.

 Uses a laser to detect movement.
 Say "goodbye" to cleaning a dirty mouse when you have an optical one!
 You will not need to be disassembling it continuously to clean it.
 Because they do not have any rollerball, they do not get clogged with dirt.